Highland Park High School (New Jersey): Awards, recognition and rankings

 The school was the 74th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 67th in the state of 328 schools in 2012, after being ranked 37th in 2010 out of 322 schools listed.
 The magazine ranked the school 50th in 2008 out of 316 schools.
 The school was ranked 31st in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school tied for 184th out of 381 public high schools statewide in its 2011 rankings (an increase of 54 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the two components of the High School Proficiency Assessment (HSPA), mathematics (79.0%) and language arts literacy (93.3%).

 In 2018, Highland Park High School received the Gold Ranking by U.S. News & World Report, ranked 17th-best high school in New Jersey and 397th in the nation.

 Also in 2018, the school won the ShopRite Cup for the best Group I sports program in New Jersey.

 In 2008, two students were National Merit Finalists, twelve were National Merit Commended Scholars, and eleven were Bloustein Distinguished Scholars.

-In 2007, six students were National Merit Finalists, eleven students were National Merit Commended Scholars, eleven students were Bloustein Distinguished Scholars.
-Almost ten percent of the graduating class went on to Ivy League schools.

-In 2006, HPHS students were recognized for Advanced Placement Awards.
-One student qualified for the National AP Scholar Award.
-16 students qualified for the AP Scholar with Distinction Award.
-13 students qualified for the AP Scholar with Honor Award.
-15 students qualified for the AP Scholar Award.

 In 2005, a team of three HPHS students were recognized as First Place National Finalists in the 13th Annual Toshiba/NSTA ExploraVision Awards science competition for their innovative design of a satellite-based earthquake and tsunami detection/prediction system.